top of page

 2. Pay Down Credit Card Balances

-• Pay down high-interest cards first
+• Focus on paying down high-interest credit cards first

 Impact of Utilization on Score